ARMmbed/BLEIntros/Docs/AdvSamples/GATTEvo.md

 ##Intro

-Unlike GAP, which operates on broadcasting one-to-many, GATT uses a one-to-one connection between the board and the phone.
-GATT does not send all the data at connection; it sends only a description of available services, and then - if requested - it will provide details about a service, like the characteristics each service has and the values of these characteristics.
-All information must be explicitly requested from the server by the client.
+Unlike GAP, which broadcasts one-to-many, GATT uses a one-to-one connection between the board (server) and the phone (client).
+When the server connects with GATT it doesn't send all the data it has.
+Instead, it sends only a description of available services.
+Then, if the client requests details about a service, like the characteristics the service has and their values, GATT sends those details.
+In other words, all information must be explicitly requested from the server by the client.

 To demonstrate this we will create a service with two characteristics and assign custom UUIDs to both the service and the characteristics.